Improper Discharge of a Firearm in Ohio

 - loss of child custody and visitation rights

 - dishonorable discharge from the military

 Always retain a qualified Ohio criminal defense attorney for improper firearms discharge offenses before speaking with police or prosecutors.
 Few, if any, criminal offenses in Ohio carry such a broad range of penalties depending on the facts, circumstances, and defenses raised in each case.
-The Joslyn Law Firm’s top-rated Columbus criminal firearms discharge lawyers are available 24/7 for a free, no-obligation criminal defense consultation at 614-444-1900 or online.
+If you have been charged with an improper discharge of a firearm, or asking yourself “can I shoot on my property?” then call the Joslyn Law Firm’s top-rated Columbus criminal firearms discharge lawyers near you.
+We are available 24/7 for a free, no-obligation criminal defense consultation at (614) 444-1900 or online.

 Questions about improper handling of a firearm?
 Check out this video by Ohio criminal defense attorney, Brian Joslyn.

 See What Our Happy Clients Say About Our Ohio Firearms Discharge Defense Attorney Near You

 For someone having never needed a lawyer before, this was a very daunting and somewhat scary process.The unknown…. and the feeling of … just not even knowing where to begin.
 I didn’t know who to call so I looked online for some reviews.
 I went with Joslyn law due to the excellent reviews, and I will say, that from the first call down to the very last step… I received nothing less than EXCELLENT and timely service.